tenstorrent/tt-studio/HowToRunLlama3.1-70b.md

 > Enter your PERSISTENT_VOLUME_ROOT [default: /path/to/tt-inference-server/persistent_volume]: /path/to/tt-studio/tt_studio_persistent_volume
 > ```

 Ensure the directory path you specify matches the expected format.
-This will enable TT Studio to access the model weights and configurations seamlessly.
+This will enable TT-Studio to access the model weights and configurations seamlessly.

 ### 4. Additional Configuration Details